dejvis06/java-ee/README.md

 - **Java Transaction API (JTA)**: For managing transactions.
 - **Java API for WebSocket**: For WebSocket communication.
 - **Bean Validation**: For validating JavaBeans.

+## Payara Server
+Just like the glassfish server, payara offers support for the java ee specifications, but some or most of them may be updated versions. <br>
+Specifically, the reason why the application server has been changed is because of the need for the CDI 2.0 specification support used in the [Events](#events) examples. <br>
+In the beginning the _payara-micro_ version was used, but later it was replaced with the _payara/server-full:5.2021.1_ because of the need to manage the JNDI-db-configuration through the _domain.xml_ file: [JPA](#jpa).

 ## CDI